k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash when examining discoveries with '`' in certain cases
 - Fix: allow spear traps to be disarmed
 - Fix: heap-use-after-free (bones)
+- Fix: follow up to crash when examining discoveries with '`' in certain cases